Questions and Answers

 - Bay Breeze HOA.
 Bay Breeze HOA does not have any specific parking rules or regulations.
 However, the governing documents do indicate that all street parking must be on a temporary basis.

-A – If you see a potential parking violation in an HOA parking lot or roadway, please contact HOA Manager Catherine Gangloff by email or by phone at (813) 497-8139.
+If you see a potential parking violation in an HOA parking lot or roadway, please contact HOA Manager Michelle George by email at email@example.com or by phone at (813) 497-8139.